sbip-sg/anomaly-detection/README.md

 ``` bash
 python pipeline.py <txhash> <chain> -o (-llm)
 ```
 It will process the hash in your file.
-Make sure that there is no result folder.

 -llm is optional and it uses chatgpt to detect the transaction (not free-usage).